 Don’t forget that as with any property purchase, shared ownership is an investment.
 So if the value of your property increases so does your share.
 Of course this works the other way around too.

 As with most things, there are of course negative points to buying a shared ownership home.
 For example, you may find it frustrating that you are still paying rent.
 In addition there is a service charge to pay as well as your shared ownership mortgage.

 Most shared ownership properties are leasehold.
 This means that the land belongs to someone else, usually the housing association.
 If you invest more money into your property you may eventually be able to buy it outright.
 You may be able to buy the leasehold too.
 Always check with your housing association.

 The property is owned jointly by you and the housing association and you can decorate your home as you wish.
 However, as we touched on earlier, you will still need to seek permission for any structural changes.

 Finally, when it comes to selling your shared ownership home, unless you have bought the house outright, you cannot sell the property on the open market.
 Housing Associations have 8 weeks to find a buyer for you.
 If after this time, the property is not sold, you can then advertise your home with an estate agent.

-Shared ownership vs renting, what will you do?
+So is Shared Ownership worth it vs renting, what will you do?

 What we can tell you, is that MovingSoon aims to help as many people as we can by advertising affordable homes and helping you to your next step as a homeowner.
 If you have any unanswered questions or want to find out more simply review our help section and save our blog page for all the latest affordable homes news and updates.